Kim Cho-hi

 Kim Cho-hi (born September 7, 1996), nicknamed Chocho, is a South Korean curler from Uijeongbu.
-She was the alternate, but now plays second for Team Kim Eun-jung.
-The Kim team represented South Korea at the 2018 Winter Olympics, where they won a silver medal.
+She currently plays second on the Gangneung City Hall curling team, skipped by Ha Seung-youn.
+She was a longtime member of the Kim Eun-jung rink that won silver medals at the 2018 Winter Olympics and the 2022 World Women's Curling Championship.

 Career

 Team Kim won the 2017 South Korean championship, qualifying the team to represent South Korea on home ice at the 2018 Winter Olympics.
 The team began the 2017-18 curling season by winning the 2017 Pacific-Asia Curling Championships.
 As the host nation, the team received celebrity status in Korea as the "garlic girls", as their hometown of Uiseong is known for its garlic production.
 The team had an impressive run, making it to the gold medal final, where they lost to Sweden's Anna Hasselborg rink.
 The next month, the team then played in the 2018 Ford World Women's Curling Championship where they lost in the quarterfinals.

 The garlic girls did not play much in the 2018–19 season amidst a coaching scandal, which involved the country's sport federation vice president verbally abusing the team.
 She did play lead for the team in the final event of the season, the 2019 WCT Arctic Cup, because her skip Kim Eun-jung was preparing to give birth, so the whole line-up shifted up a position.
 The team finished with an 1–3 record, missing the playoffs.

 Eun-jung did not play in the team's first few events of the 2019–20 season.
 This meant that Kim Kyeong-ae would play skip, Cho-hi would play third, and Kim Seon-yeong and Kim Yeong-mi played their normal second and lead positions respectively.
 They qualified for the playoffs at the 2019 Cameron's Brewing Oakville Fall Classic, the 2019 Stu Sells Oakville Tankard and finished runner-up at the inaugural WCT Uiseong International Curling Cup.
 Kim Eun-jung rejoined the team at the 2019 Curlers Corner Autumn Gold Curling Classic, where she would throw second stones.
 They had a quarterfinal finish.
 Team Kim also had a quarterfinal finish the following week at the 2019 Canad Inns Women's Classic, where Kim Eun-jung returned to throwing skip stones.
 They made it to the final of the 2019 Changan Ford International Curling Elite and finished fourth at the 2019 China Open in December 2019.
 In the new year, they had a quarterfinal finish at the International Bernese Ladies Cup, and they won the Glynhill Ladies International.
 It would be the team's last event of the season as both the Players' Championship and the Champions Cup Grand Slam events were cancelled due to the COVID-19 pandemic.